What is Glaucoma?

 There are lots of successful ways to treat glaucoma.
 At SureVision Eye Centers, our glaucoma experts have a wide range of options to eliminate or control glaucoma.
 For some, it may just be an eyedrop.
 For others, there is laser surgery that can be done in our offices, or in combination with cataract surgery.
 When glaucoma is particularly severe there is reconstructive surgery that we can use to add a new drainage channel to lower the eye pressure to a safe level.

 - SLT Laser: This is a treatment performed in our office that is quick and painless.
 It can lower the eye pressure to safe levels and eliminate the need for eye drops in many patients.
 It can be repeated at regular intervals to keep the eye pressure controlled.
 Most health insurance plans cover this treatment and it can eliminate the expense of buying glaucoma drops each month and the annoyance of putting them in your eye each day.

 - ECP Laser: This is a treatment performed in our surgery center in combination with cataract surgery.
 It takes an extra 60 seconds to do and can eliminate your need to use glaucoma drops after cataract surgery.
 Most health insurance plans cover this treatment and it can eliminate the expense of buying glaucoma drops each month and the annoyance of putting them in your eye each day.

 Make an appointment for a glaucoma checkup and see what options are best for managing any problems that you may be having.

 Vision Like You’ve Never Seen Before™

-The surgeons and doctors at SureVision Eye Centers are among the most experienced and well-trained in the world.
+The glaucoma surgeons and doctors at SureVision Eye Centers are among the most experienced and well-trained in the world.
 Each year, they perform thousands of surgical and vision correction procedures.
 At SureVision Eye Centers, we believe everyone should have a lifetime of their best possible vision.